yamunasoftware/SFMConverter/README.md

 ## Usage

 The simple way to use this script is to upload all of your input JSON files into the base directory of where your conversions scripts are located.
-Then, run the ```runner.sh``` file (you must use Linux) to run both of the automation scripts concurrently.
+Then, run the ```runner.sh``` file to run both of the automation scripts concurrently.
 The easiest way to do this is to input ```bash runner.sh``` into your command line.

 The output json files are stored in the ```out``` directory and the collections outputs are stored under the ```collections``` directory.
 The output files are under the names of the input json file and the collection outputs are under the name ```collection-#inputfile.json```.
 Thus it should be easy to distinguish between the JSON files and formats, based on the names and directories.